Dino1G/MSc-Dissertation/README.md

 The COVID-19 pandemic has led to operational challenges, demanding adaptations in healthcare processes and resource allocation.
 These findings contribute to understanding the broader impact of the pandemic on healthcare systems.

 ## References

-1. Bahrmann, Anke et al. (2019).
-“The Charlson Comorbidity and Barthel Index predict length of hospital stay, mortality, cardiovascular mortality and rehospitalization in unselected older patients admitted to the emergency department”. *Aging Clinical and Experimental Research*, 31, 1233–1242.
+[1] Bahrmann, Anke et al. (2019).
+“The Charlson Comorbidity and Barthel Index predict length of hospital stay, mortality, cardiovascular mortality and rehospitalization in unselected older patients admitted to the emergency department”.
+In: Aging Clinical and Experimental Research 31, pp. 1233–1242.

-2. Benesty, Jacob, Jingdong Chen, and Yiteng Huang (2008).
-“On the importance of the Pearson correlation coefficient in noise reduction”. *IEEE Transactions on Audio, Speech, and Language Processing*, 16(4), 757–765.
+[2] Benesty, Jacob, Jingdong Chen, and Yiteng Huang (2008).
+“On the importance of the Pearson correlation coefficient in noise reduction”.
+In: IEEE Transactions on Audio, Speech, and Language Processing 16.4, pp. 757–765.

-3. Buttigieg, Sandra C, Lorraine Abela, and Adriana Pace (2018).
-“Variables affecting hospital length of stay: a scoping review”. *Journal of health organization and management*, 32(3), 463–493.
+[3] Buttigieg, Sandra C, Lorraine Abela, and Adriana Pace (2018).
+“Variables affecting hospital length of stay: a scoping review”.
+In: Journal of health organization and management 32.3, pp. 463–493.

-4. Chaturvedi, Anil, Paul E Green, and J Douglas Caroll (2001).
-“K-modes clustering”. *Journal of classification*, 18, 35–55.
+[4] Chaturvedi, Anil, Paul E Green, and J Douglas Caroll (2001).
+“K-modes clustering”.
+In: Journal of classification 18, pp. 35–55.

-5. Chudasama, Yogini V, Kamlesh Khunti, and Melanie J Davies (2021).
-“Clustering of comorbidities”. *Future Healthcare Journal*, 8(2), e224.
+[5] Chudasama, Yogini V, Kamlesh Khunti, and Melanie J Davies (2021).
+“Clustering of comorbidities”.
+In: Future Healthcare Journal 8.2, e224.

-6. Cohen, Israel et al. (2009).
+[6] Cohen, Israel et al. (2009).
 “Pearson correlation coefficient”.
-In: *Noise reduction in speech processing*, 1–4.
+In: Noise reduction in speech processing, pp. 1–4.

-7. Daghistani, Tahani A et al. (2019).
-“Predictors of in-hospital length of stay among cardiac patients: a machine learning approach”. *International journal of cardiology*, 288, 140–147.
+[7] Daghistani, Tahani A et al. (2019).
+“Predictors of in-hospital length of stay among cardiac patients: a machine learning approach”.
+In: International journal of cardiology 288, pp. 140–147.

-8. El-Darzi, Elia et al. (2009).
+[8] El-Darzi, Elia et al. (2009).
 “Length of stay-based clustering methods for patient grouping”.
-In: *Intelligent patient management*, 39–56.
+In: Intelligent patient management, pp. 39–56.

-9. Dickson, Jon M, Suzanne M Mason, and Andy Bailey (2017).
-“Emergency department diagnostic codes: useful data?” *Emergency Medicine Journal*.
+[9] Dickson, Jon M, Suzanne M Mason, and Andy Bailey (2017).
+“Emergency department diagnostic codes: useful data?”
+In: Emergency Medicine Journal.

-10. Disser, Nathaniel P et al. (2020).
-“Musculoskeletal consequences of COVID-19”. *The Journal of bone and joint surgery.
-American volume*, 102(14), 1197.
+[10] Disser, Nathaniel P et al. (2020).
+“Musculoskeletal consequences of COVID-19”.
+In: The Journal of bone and joint surgery.
+American volume 102.14, p.
+1197.

-11. Freitas, Alberto et al. (2012).
-“Factors influencing hospital high length of stay outliers”. *BMC health services research*, 12, 1–10.
+[11] Freitas, Alberto et al. (2012).
+“Factors influencing hospital high length of stay outliers”.
+In: BMC health services research 12, pp. 1–10.

-12. Gong, Xuran et al. (2022).
-“Managing hospital inpatient beds under clustered overflow configuration”. *Computers & Operations Research*, 148, 106021.
+[12] Gong, Xuran et al. (2022).
+“Managing hospital inpatient beds under clustered overflow configuration”.
+In: Computers & Operations Research 148, p.
+106021.

+[13] Hartigan, John A and Manchek A Wong (1979).
+“Algorithm AS 136: A k-means clustering algorithm”.
+In: Journal of the royal statistical society. series c (applied statistics) 28.1, pp. 100–108.

+[14] Hassan, Mahmud et al. (2010).
+“Hospital length of stay and probability of acquiring infection”.
+In: International Journal of pharmaceutical and healthcare marketing 4.4, pp. 324–338.

+[15] Higgins, Thomas L et al. (2003).
+“Early indicators of prolonged intensive care unit stay: Impact of illness severity, physician staffing, and pre–intensive care unit length of stay”.
+In: Critical care medicine 31.1, pp. 45–51.

+[16] Huang, Z. (1997).
+“Clustering Large Data Sets with Mixed Numeric and Categorical Values”.
+In: Proceedings of the 1st Pacific-Asia Conference on Knowledge Discovery and Data Mining, (PAKDD), pp. 21–34.

+[17] Iwase, Shinya et al. (2022).
+“Prediction algorithm for ICU mortality and length of stay using machine learning”.
+In: Scientific reports 12.1, p.
+12912.

+[18] Klein, Rudolf (2004).
+The first wave of NHS foundation trusts.

+[19] Lauks, Juliane et al. (2016).
+“Medical team evaluation: effect on emergency department waiting time and length of stay”.
+In: PloS one 11.4, e0154372.

+[20] Liu, Yingxin, Mike Phillips, and Jim Codde (2001).
+“Factors influencing patients’ length of stay”.
+In: Australian Health Review 24.2, pp. 63–70.

+[21] McDermott, Christopher and Gregory N Stock (2007).
+“Hospital operations and length of stay performance”.
+In: International Journal of Operations & Production Management 27.9, pp. 1020–1042.

+[22] Mentzoni, Ida, Stig Tore Bogstrand, and Kashif Waqar Faiz (2019).
+“Emergency department crowding and length of stay before and after an increased catchment area”.
+In: BMC health services research 19, pp. 1–11.

+[23] Moisoglou, Ioannis et al. (2019).
+“Nursing staff and patients’ length of stay”.
+In: International Journal of Health Care Quality Assurance 32.6, pp. 1004–1012.

+[24] Ogbuabor, Godwin and FN Ugwoke (2018).
+“Clustering algorithm for a healthcare dataset using silhouette score value”.
+In: Int.
+J. Comput.
+Sci.
+Inf.
+Technol 10.2, pp. 27–37.

+[25] Panchami, VU and N Radhika (2014).
+“A novel approach for predicting the length of hospital stay with DBSCAN and supervised classification algorithms”.
+In: The Fifth International Conference on the Applications of Digital Information and Web Technologies (ICADIWT 2014).
+IEEE, pp. 207–212.

+[26] Qualls, Munirih, Daniel J Pallin, and Jeremiah D Schuur (2010).
+“Parametric versus nonparametric statistical tests: the length of stay example”.
+In: Academic Emergency Medicine 17.10, pp. 1113–1121.

+[27] Quan, Hude et al. (2005).
+“Coding algorithms for defining comorbidities in ICD-9-CM and ICD-10 administrative data”.
+In: Medical care, pp. 1130–1139.

+[28] Ramani, Santhoshini Leela et al. (2021).
+“Musculoskeletal involvement of COVID-19: review of imaging”.
+In: Skeletal radiology 50, pp. 1763–1773.

+[29] Salway, RJ et al. (2017).
+“Emergency department (ED) overcrowding: evidence-based answers to frequently asked questions”.
+In: Revista Medica Clinica Las Condes 28.2, pp. 213–219.

+[30] St, Lars, Svante Wold, et al. (1989).
+“Analysis of variance (ANOVA)”.
+In: Chemometrics and intelligent laboratory systems 6.4, pp. 259–272.

+[31] Tennison, Imogen et al. (2021).
+“Health care’s response to climate change: a carbon footprint assessment of the NHS in England”.
+In: The Lancet Planetary Health 5.2, e84–e92.

+[32] Thinsungnoena, Tippaya et al. (2015).
+“The clustering validity with silhouette and sum of squared errors”.
+In: learning 3.7.

+[33] UK Government (2023).
+COVID-19 Deaths in the UK.
+Accessed on: September 1, 2023. url: https://coronavirus.data.gov.uk/details/deaths.

+[34] Virtanen, Pauli et al. (2020).
+“SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python”.
+In: Nature Methods 17, pp. 261–272. doi: 10.1038/s41592-019-0686-2.

+[35] Vos, Nelis J. de (2021). kmodes categorical clustering library. https://github.com/nicodv/ kmodes.

+[36] Vranas, Kelly C et al. (2017).
+“Identifying distinct subgroups of intensive care unit patients: A machine learning approach”.
+In: Critical care medicine 45.10, p.
+1607.